himabha/simple-pagination/README.md

 simple-pagination
 =================

-This pagination is so much simple
+This pagination is so much simple h